mdeloof/statig/README.md

 ### State-local storage

 Sometimes you have data that only exists in a certain state.
-Instead of adding this data to shared storage and potentially having to unwrap an `Option<T>`, you can add it as an input to your state handler.
+Instead of adding this data to the shared storage and potentially having to unwrap an `Option<T>`, you can add it as an input to your state handler.

 ```rust
 #[state]